Where are the workers? Cutoff of jobless aid spurs no influx

 10 of17 An applicant fills out a job employment form during the Lee County Area Job Fair in Tupelo, Miss., Tuesday, Oct.
 12, 2021.
 Employers representing a variety of manufacturing, production, service industry, medical and clerical companies attended the day long affair with an eye towards recruitment, hiring, training and retention.
 Rogelio V. Solis/AP Show More Show Less

 11 of17 Graham Berryman looks at his laptop at his apartment in Springfield, Mo., on Thursday, Oct.
 21, 2021.
 Berryman is a lawyer that his struggled to find work during the pandemic after he was let go by his previous firm in August 2020.
-He is concerned that his unemployment benefits will soon end.
+He has lived off savings since losing his job, but the money may not last much longer.
 Bruce E. Stidham - STIDZ Media/AP Show More Show Less 12 of17

 13 of17 Graham Berryman works on his laptop at his apartment in Springfield, Mo., on Thursday, Oct.
 21, 2021.
 Berryman is a lawyer that his struggled to find work during the pandemic after he was let go by his previous firm in August 2020.
-He is concerned that his unemployment benefits will soon end.
+He has lived off savings since losing his job, but the money may not last much longer.
 Bruce E. Stidham - STIDZ Media/AP Show More Show Less

 14 of17 Graham Berryman looks at his laptop at his apartment in Springfield, Mo., on Thursday, Oct.
 21, 2021.
 Berryman is a lawyer that his struggled to find work during the pandemic after he was let go by his previous firm in August 2020.
-He is concerned that his unemployment benefits will soon end.
+He has lived off savings since losing his job, but the money may not last much longer.
 Bruce E. Stidham - STIDZ Media/AP Show More Show Less 15 of17

 16 of17 Graham Berryman looks at his laptop at his apartment in Springfield, Mo., on Thursday, Oct.
 21, 2021.
 Berryman is a lawyer that his struggled to find work during the pandemic after he was let go by his previous firm in August 2020.
-He is concerned that his unemployment benefits will soon end.
+He has lived off savings since losing his job, but the money may not last much longer.
 Bruce E. Stidham - STIDZ Media/AP Show More Show Less

 17 of17